Norwegian Fjords, Alesund & West Coast Fjords, Norway

 Walaker Hotel is a charming, family-run hotel dating back to 1630.
 The hotel is set on the water’s edge in Solvorn, in the middle of the vast Sognefjord.
 Comprised of three parts, two historic buildings and a new wing, the hotel has 22 rooms in total.

 The historic buildings date back to 1630 and house 10 double rooms and a twin.
-The rooms are very tastefully decorated in traditional Norwegian style with painted wooden floors, colorful wooden bed frames and William Morris-esque wallpaper.
+The rooms are very tastefully decorated in traditional Norwegian style with painted wooden floors, colourful wooden bed frames and William Morris-esque wallpaper.
 The bathrooms are small but contemporary with excellent showers, apart from the two larger corner rooms that have baths and enjoy views over the fjord.

 The communal areas of the main house are filled with antiquities that tell the history of the past nine generations who have successfully run the hotel.
 The salon makes for a cosy evening by the fire with a glass of red wine, or a well deserved cup of tea and cinnamon bun after an energetic day’s hiking.